jjdeprisco/JDRenderEngine/README.md

 Download the TOX and WAV file first so you can run the examples.
 Then move on with your own content.

 What I call a "Scene" here is any separate piece of content.
-A single Scene can have within it a bunch of evolving changes.
-If you want to transition from one piece of content to another, you can do that as well.
+A single Scene can of course contain many different things, like generative content.
+If you want to transition from one static piece of content to another, you can do that as well.
 A Scene can hold your intro title slide, or your outro credits.
 It's up to you.

 I've started with 12 scenes because I was creating material based on songs that were 3-4 minutes long.
 But the tool is scalable if you pay attention to the construction.
 I've tried to comment as much as possible within the scripts.